prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 `shareGeoLocation`: Optional Bool, if this flag is True AND the app collects the user’s geographical location data, Prebid Mobile will send the user’s geographical location data to Prebid Server.
 If this flag is False OR the app does not collect the user’s geographical location data, Prebid Mobile will not populate any user geographical location information in the call to Prebid Server.
 The default setting is false.

-`logLevel`: Optional level of loging to output in the console.
-Options are one of following sorted by verbosity of the log:
+`logLevel`: Optional level of logging to output in the console.
+Options are one of the following sorted by a verbosity of the log:

 ``` swift
 public static let debug = LogLevel(stringValue: "[💬]", rawValue: 0)